 Depression is a beast.
 You feel awful and don’t have the energy to do anything.
 So what can you do?
 Here are some self-care ideas for when you’re depressed:

-- Go outside.
-Rising from your bed is the last thing you want to do.
+I know that when you’re depressed, you’d rather stick your hand in a box of tarantulas than get out of bed.
 Trust me, I’ve been there.
 But staying in bed all day doesn’t help.
 In fact, that can worsen or prolong feelings of intense sadness.
 If you go outside and breathe some fresh air, then your mood may lift even if only slightly.

-- Socialize with an actual person.
 Call a supportive friend.
 Check in with your family.
-Go out to the store and say hello to the cashier.
+Even go out to the store and say hello to the cashier.
 When we’re depressed, we often isolate ourselves, which makes depression worse.
 Don’t do that.

 Self-care for people who suffer from bipolar disorder doesn’t have to be difficult.
 Keep in mind your various struggles when you’re depressed and manic, and tailor your self-care to those episodes.
 Showers, sleep, and indulging in things that make you happy are crucial to your well-being.